Last modified: Jul 29, 2025

 ParameterDescription

-type"receipt".
-Required if taskId is not set.
+type“receipt”.
+Mandatory if taskId is not set.

-Configuring progress indicator
+Adding the progress indicator itself

-App/ui/*/Settings.json
+File location: App/ui/*/Settings.json

 {